wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

         # Note that the first parameter is the template we wish to use.
         return render(request, 'rango/index.html', context=context_dict)

 First, we construct a dictionary of key/value pairs that we want to use within the template.
 Then, we call the `render()` helper function.
-This function takes as input the user's `request`, the template file name, and the context dictionary.
+This function takes as input the user's `request`, the template filename, and the context dictionary.
 The `render()` function will take this data and mash it together with the template to produce a complete HTML page.
 This is then returned and dispatched to the user's web browser.

 I> ### What is the Template Context? {#section-templates-static-context}
 I> When a template file is loaded with the Django templating system, a *template context* is created.
 In simple terms, a template context is essentially a Python dictionary that maps template variable names with Python variables.
 In the template we created earlier, we included a template variable name called `boldmessage`.
-In our updated `index(request)` view example, the string `I am bold font from the context` is mapped to template variable `boldmessage`.
-The string `I am bold font from the context` therefore replaces *any* instance of `{{ boldmessage }}` within the template.
+In our updated `index(request)` view example, the string `Crunchy, creamy, cookie, candy, cupcake!` is mapped to template variable `boldmessage`.
+The string `Crunchy, creamy, cookie, candy, cupcake!` therefore replaces *any* instance of `{{ boldmessage }}` within the template.

 Now that you have updated the view to employ the use of your template, start the Django development server and visit `http://127.0.0.1:8000/rango/`.
 You should see your simple HTML template rendered, just like the [example screenshot shown below](#fig-ch4-first-template).